Kids & Teens art classes

 More Info

 Material Lab Watercolour Mixing Workshop Art Box Workshops is proud to introduce the first stage of our Material Lab Program — an immersive exploration into the origins of colour and the craft of traditional watercolour making.
 This hands-on workshop is dedicated exclusively to creating artist-quality watercolours using natural Earth mineral pigments and plant-based binders, handcrafted in our studio.
 Participants will discover where pigments come from, how historical colours were produced, and why sustainable material practices matter in contemporary art-making.
 A Shared Creative Experience Designed for children aged 5 years and older who are attending with a parent, carer, or guardian.
 Each family works together at a dedicated mixing station, learning the traditional process of grinding, binding, and refining their own paints.
 The Experience Over 90 minutes, families will: • Learn traditional watercolour-mixing techniques and the history of pigment • Work with non-toxic, archival materials • Experience a calm, focused, slow-art environment What You Will Create Each child will: • Handcraft their own watercolour paint• Create an artwork using the freshly mixed watercolours• Take home a printed card designed by our term-time students of a Native Australian Animal with samples of our handmade watercolours.
-Materials • Natural Earth mineral pigments (including traditional French ochres)• Plant-based binders handcrafted in our studio• Archival, non-toxic ingredients• Professional-grade tools and papers Workshop Details Saturday, 2nd of May 2026.10:00 am – 11:30 am$80 per child (includes adult participation) Limited to 6 mixing stations to ensure a personalised, high-quality learning experience.
+Materials • Natural Earth mineral pigments (including traditional French ochres)• Plant-based binders handcrafted in our studio• Archival, non-toxic ingredients• Professional-grade tools and papers Workshop Details Saturday, TBC.10:00 am – 11:30 am$80 per child (includes adult participation) Limited to 6 mixing stations to ensure a personalised, high-quality learning experience.